 Cloud computing is the practice of using a network of remote servers hosted on the internet to store, manage, and process data, rather than a local server or personal computer.

-“It gives a small client the ability to keep themselves small and to only pay for what they’re using.
-And then if they grow, they have the ability to pay for more, but it’s all the same secure enterprise services across the board.”
+At Bit-Wizards, all clients are set up with the same enterprise-grade services.
+Enterprise-grade services are rich in features and functionality, more scalable, and more customizable.
+This gives a small client the ability to keep themselves small and only pay for what they’re using.
+Then, if they grow, they have the ability to pay for more, but it’s all the same secure enterprise services across the board.

 2. Clearly define & communicate business goals